 Low-impact.
 Injury can completely derail all fitness progress.
 BFR bands add very little load and are safe enough for use by patients in physical therapy.
 BFR training doesn’t create rampant inflammation or tax the recovery systems, making it an ideal form of low-impact, low-stress training.

 Strength building.
 BFRT has been shown to stimulate growth hormone production, decrease muscle-inhibiting myostatin.
-Both effective ways in quickly building strength.
+Both are effective ways to quickly build strength.

 - Choose between upper and lower body for your workout.
 Put the bands as high up on your arms or legs as possible.